MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/debug-visual-studio.md

    When setting a breakpoint, you must open the file that's in the exact same path that's associated with your WebView2 control, because the JS/TS debug adapter doesn't perform source path mapping.

+1. Select the bit size of the platform, such as **x64**.

-1. To run the debugger, select the bit size of the platform, and then do any of the following:
+1. To run the debugger, do any of the following:

    * In the menu bar, select **Debug** > **Start Debugging (F5)**.
    * In Solution Explorer, right-click the project > **Debug** > **Start New Instance** or **Step Into New Instance**.